 As much as I love the beach, I do like to visit a place that has other family attractions in addition to just a nice beach.
-Even something simple as mini golf courses, boat tours, or botanical gardens can be a nice break from spending the whole family trip on the beach.
+Even something as simple as mini-golf courses, boat tours, or botanical gardens can be a nice break from spending the whole family trip on the beach.

 Another relaxing vacation idea is a guided, group tour.
 We’ve been on several Adventures by Disney family vacations, and have loved every one.
 I enjoyed the relaxing vacation with absolutely no planning responsibilities, while my kids had a great time meeting other kids.